Correlation effects in one-dimensional metallic quantum wires under various confinements: Theoretical formalism

 In this case \cite{Li1989}, electrons move freely in the $x$-direction with square-well confinement in the $y$-direction, and the motion of electrons in the $z$-direction is neglected. $V_6(q)$ can be represented as

 The potential cannot be expressed analytically.
 Hence, Eq.\ (\ref{V6}) is calculated numerically, and the details are given in Appendix \ref{AppendixF}.

-In confinement models $V_3(q)$, $V_4(q)$, and $V_6(q)$, the width of the square well $a$, and in $V_4(q)$, the average wire width ${\langle z_0 \rangle}$, are the same as finite wire width $b$.
 Figure \ref{V_vs_q} depicts a significant dependence on confinement models in reciprocal space.
 Throughout, for the quantum wire to be 1D, the transverse dimension (wire width, $b$) must be significantly smaller than Wigner-Seitz radius $r_\text{s}$.
 The nonphysical situation ($b>r_\text{s}$) is where the difference between the confinement models [$V_1(q)$ to $V_6(q)$] has the greatest effect; however, the effects of the choice of confinement model on quasi-1D HEG properties can also be seen where $r_\text{s}>b$.
+A comparative study of analytical interelectronic interaction potentials [$V_1(q)$, $V_2(q)$, and $V_5(q)$] reveals that they exhibit similar behavior in the small-$q$ limit ($q \to 0$).
+Conversely, in the large-$q$ limit ($q \to \infty$), they converge to zero with distinct functional dependencies as shown in Eqs.\ (\ref{V1atlargeq}), (\ref{V2atlargeq}), and (\ref{V5atlargeq}), respectively.